 - Use Case Area of Application: Analysis of potential configurations for integrating the RESTORE technology into plants of the Pulp and Paper Industry connected to DH and RES.

-- Expected goals to be achieved: Maximize the renewable energy integration and optimize WEH utilization from the factory for highly efficient seasonal heat storage.
+- Expected goals for achievement: Maximize the renewable energy integration and optimize WEH utilization from the factory for highly efficient seasonal heat storage.

 Use Case IV – BRESCIA, Italy